top of page

 We may focus on enhancing your sense of self, shifting perspectives, processing difficult experiences, overcoming unhelpful behaviors, tapping into your strengths, acquiring new skills, and navigating life’s challenges while celebrating its joys.

 As an anti-oppressive therapist, I find it essential to recognize how relationships, society, and systems of oppression impact an individual’s mental health.
-I'm a member of the LGBTQIA+ community, and I’m an affirming therapist with a passion for supporting LGBTQIA+ children and teens.
+I'm a member of the LGBTQIA+ community, and I’m an affirming therapist with a passion for supporting LGBTQIA+ clients.
 As a clinician, I am constantly expanding my knowledge and expertise through continuing education and trainings related to my clients.

 "Life is not a puzzle, it's a wave.
 And you were never meant to carry the wave.
 You were meant to let it move through you- the joy, the fear, the heartbreak...the moments that didn't make sense until much later.
 You were never broken, you were becoming."